Why, How & What is Usability Testing?

 Usability testing is an essential element of quality assurance.
 It is the measure of a product’s potential to accomplish the goals of the user.
 Usability testing is a method by which users of a product are asked to perform certain tasks to measure the product’s ease-of-use, task time, and the user’s perception of the experience.
-This look like a unique usability practice because it provides direct input on how real users use the system.
+This looks like a unique usability practice because it provides direct input on how real users use the system.

-- Usability testing measures human-usable products to fulfil the user’s purpose.
+- Usability testing measures human-usable products to fulfill the user’s purpose.
 The items which take benefit from usability testing are websites or web applications, documents, computer interfaces, consumer products, and devices.
 Usability testing processes the usability of a particular object or group of objects, where common human-computer interaction studies try to formulate universal principles.

-- Usability features like “Look and feel” cannot be measured at all time because they are subjective.
+- Usability features like “Look and feel” cannot be measured at all times because they are subjective.
 In usability testing, mostly testers test the ease with the use of user interface.
 The tester can test user-friendly or non- friendly applications or the products too.
 Usability testing is a true test of how people use a website & determines that whether a user is feeling comfortable with other applications or Web sites according to different parameters like; the flow, browsing, and layout, speed, and content.

 Usability Testing Checklist

-Usability testing checklist is divided into three parts Accessibility, Navigation, and Content.
+The usability testing checklist is divided into three parts Accessibility, Navigation, and Content.